E-commerce / D2C

 Respondent

-AI interviewer
+AI

-Did you look for the return policy?
+Did you look for return information?

 Respondent